Cost of public nursing home care increases by average of €23 a week

 “It is no coincidence that the day the American president is in town, the HSE has taken the decision to relent and finally publish the fees payable to its 110 plus nursing homes.
 It represents cynical media management by the HSE and represents a sad day for transparency,” it said.

+The HSE denied the claim of cynical timing.
+A spokeswoman said the updated costs were published as soon as they were ready to be released.

-In contrasts, NHI said, the fees paid to the private and voluntary nursing homes are published every month on the HSE website.
+In contrast, the NHI said, the fees paid to the private and voluntary nursing homes are published every month on the HSE website.

 “The reality is that there is no oversight of HSE spend.
 It continuously blocks publication of the fees its homes are paid under Fair Deal.”